Raleigh Water Quality at a Glance

 Is Raleigh’s tap water safe to drink?

-Yes, Raleigh’s tap water meets all federal and state drinking water standards.
-The city’s water comes from Falls Lake Reservoir and Lake Benson, both of which undergo comprehensive treatment including filtration and disinfection.
+Yes, Raleigh’s tap water meets all federal and state drinking water standards and has won awards for exceptional quality.
+The city’s water comes from Falls Lake Reservoir and Lake Benson, both of which undergo comprehensive treatment including ozone oxidation, coagulation, filtration, and chloramine disinfection.

-Raleigh Water conducts over 85,000 tests annually to ensure water quality.
+Raleigh Water conducts between 6,000 and 7,000 tests monthly (over 85,000 annually) to ensure water quality.
 Treatment processes at both the E.M.
 Johnson and Dempsey E. Benton plants incorporate multiple barriers against contaminants, ensuring safe drinking water.
+Both plants have received “Gold Star” honors for exceeding federal standards.
 The utility’s commitment to water quality is demonstrated by its continuous monitoring and transparent reporting through monthly and annual water quality reports available to all customers.

 Why does my water sometimes taste or smell different?